Types of apps

 - Survey123 For ArcGIS - Lightweight app for data collection and surveys

 Many of these applications can be scripted or extended to add new capabilities.

 Configurable apps and app builders

 In addition to the configurable apps, ArcGIS also has two app builder solutions - Web AppBuilder and AppStudio.
 Web AppBuilder uses a WYSIWYG widget-based interface to build web apps, while AppStudio publishes mobile applications based on templates.
-Both of these builders have options for deeper customization by using Web AppBuilder Developer Edition and AppStudio Standard.
+Both of these builders have options for deeper customization by using Web AppBuilder Developer Edition and AppStudio Developer Edition.